CENTER FOR PERFECTION STUDIES: CONTINUITY • SYMMETRY • HARMONY GOALS.November 2021

 The tetrahedral-octahedral honeycomb.
 Not just a speculative vision, here are geometries that open many-many multiple paths to the Planck scale from that simple tetrahedron (sitting on a shelf in the classroom).
 To give something so simple a little panache, consider those paths to be a tunnel similar to the concept of an Einstein-Rosen bridge (or a wormhole).
 Though a real reality, not a virtual reality, we’re creating “Zeno goggles” that automatically divide space in half while proportionately and relativistically shrinking the observer.

 You’ll observe and experience the 112 steps, going deeper and deeper within.
 We’ll slow you down as you get to Notation-20.
 You’ll observe how the tunnel options have gotten fewer and at Notation-10, you’ll observe the actual creation of the tetrahedron and octahedron between Notations 1-5.
-You’ll actually see the stacking of those infinitesimal spheres.
-That is called cubic-close-packing of equal spheres.
-It’s brilliant.
+You’ll actually see the stacking of those 539 tredecillion infinitesimal spheres.
+Called cubic-close-packing of equal spheres, it’s brilliant.
 Then you’ll observe how those infinitesimal spheres are popping out of the Planck scale fabric of the universe.
-It’s a wow!
+That’s a wow!

-Back up at Notation-112, to go out from the classroom, you’ll have to put on what we call, “Euler-2-exponential goggles.”
-Here you will see how every space is multiplied by 2; and in just 90 steps, you will be out to the age-and-size of the universe, watching the current expansion.
-It’s a show stopper.
-You’ll see and experience the universe from the smallest to the largest in just 202 steps, notations, sets, jumps… if you haven’t been to our old chart it may be a good time to go.
+Seemingly instantly up at Notation-112 where we came in from the classroom, you’ll be given what we call, “Euler-2-exponential goggles.”
+Here you will see how every notation is multiplied by 2; and in just 90 steps, you will be out to the age-and-size of the universe, watching the current expansion.
+A show stopper, you’ll see and experience the universe from the smallest to the largest in just 202 steps, notations, sets, jumps… if you haven’t been to our old chart it may be a good time to go.

 Quiet start?
 Natural inflation?
 Perfectly smooth?
 Dark Matter and Energy?
 What if the universe starts very simply with Lemaître’s primordial atom?
 In 1927 Lemaître had suggested as much; it was his first idea, a cold-start.
 We’ve believe it was his best idea.
 At least 64 base-2 notations before all the complexification of a particle or a wave, here are the pure numbers of a sphere.
 A little like the Democritus atom, the conceptual study of a sphere is at least 1500 years older and here we are still learning about it!
 If we take off Planck’s quantum blinders, we might see his numbers more readily and see homogeneity-isotropy in a very different light.
 We have been fretting about dark matter since Fritz Swicky’s 1933 formal theorem inferring the existence of dark matter.

-Dark energy didn’t come into focus until the Hubble Space Telescope collecting data in 1998.
+Dark energy didn’t come into focus until in 1968 the Hubble Space Telescope began collecting the detailed data.
 Interpreting it all is still up for grabs.
 With dark matter estimated to be 27% of the universe and dark energy as much as 68%, it is certainly the most enigmatic issue within science today.

 Yet, the first 64 notations puts it all in a new light.
 Here there is a universe of mathematics and geometry that can not be measured with a physical measuring device of any kind.
 With all these open issues and with so many others that are ever-so-much more problematic, isn’t it time for a radical shift in our constructs for that first septillionth of a second.
 It sounds like an insanely short amount of time.
 Within mathematics, one tredecillionth of a second, and that range, a septillionth to a tredecillionth, is another universe unto itself.